CUREDIT/specs/randd-service.md

 ### Celluloid and Toroid spaces

-These spaces contain grid cells on a plane and torus, both of which are not allowed be moebius-like.
+These spaces contain grid cells on a plane and torus, neither of which are allowed be moebius-like.

 ### Helical and Spiral spaces